A no bake holiday dessert with a ‘pinch of healthy’ you can prepare a day or two in advance for your holiday menu.

 - 8 oz. dark chocolate chips

 - cocoa powder or confectioners sugar for coating

-- In a medium saucepan over low heat, combine pumpkin, brown sugar and spices.
+- In a medium saucepan over low heat, combine pumpkin, coconut sugar and spices.
 Cook for 5 to 6 minutes, or until mixture reduces by half and pumpkin looks dry.
 Set aside.

 - Add the pumpkin mixture to the chocolate and whisk to combine.

-- Next add the butter and liqueur, if using.
+- Next add the butter and if using, the liqueur.
 Cover tightly with plastic wrap and refrigerate until chilled.
+(1-3 hours)